-- (a) Each Registered Participant required under a connection agreement to implement a system strength remediation scheme by means of facilities owned, operated or controlled by the Registered Participant must at the request of AEMO or the relevant Network Service Provider made not more than once in a calendar year provide evidence that those facilities satisfy the requirements of the system strength remediation scheme set out in the connection agreement. - (b) If at any time the facilities do not satisfy the requirements of the system strength remediation scheme set out in the connection agreement, the Registered Participant must: - (1) promptly notify the relevant Network Service Provider and AEMO of that fact; - (2) promptly notify the Network Service Provider and AEMO of the remedial steps it proposes to take and the timetable for such remedial work; - (3) diligently undertake such remedial work and report at monthly intervals to the Network Service Provider on progress in implementing the remedial action; and
+- (b) If at any time the facilities do not satisfy the requirements of the system strength remediation scheme set out in the connection agreement, the Registered Participant must: - (1) promptly notify the relevant Network Service Provider and AEMO of that fact; - (2) promptly notify the Network Service Provider and AEMO of the remedial steps it proposes to take and the timetable for such remedial work; - (3) diligently undertake such remedial work and report at monthly intervals to the Network Service Provider on progress in implementing the remedial action; and - (4) conduct further tests or monitoring on completion of the remedial work to confirm compliance with the requirements of the system strength remediation scheme.

+This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+(See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

+(c) If AEMO reasonably believes the requirements of a system strength remediation scheme are not being complied with, AEMO may instruct the Registered Participant to conduct tests within 25 business days to demonstrate that the requirements are being met.

+This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+(See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

-- (4) conduct further tests or monitoring on completion of the remedial work to confirm compliance with the requirements of the system strength remediation scheme. - (c) If AEMO reasonably believes the requirements of a system strength remediation scheme are not being complied with, AEMO may instruct the Registered Participant to conduct tests within 25 business days to demonstrate that the requirements are being met. - (d) If the tests undertaken in accordance with paragraph (c) provide evidence that the requirements of a system strength remediation scheme are being complied with, AEMO must reimburse the Registered Participant for the reasonable expenses incurred as a direct result of conducting the tests. - (e) If AEMO: - (1) Is satisfied that the requirements of a system strength remediation scheme are not being complied with; and - (2) holds the reasonable opinion that the failure is impeding or will impede AEMO's ability to carry out its role in relation to power system security,
+(d) If the tests undertaken in accordance with paragraph (c) provide evidence that the requirements of a system strength remediation scheme are being complied with, AEMO must reimburse the Registered Participant for the reasonable expenses incurred as a direct result of conducting the tests.

+- (e) If AEMO: - (1) Is satisfied that the requirements of a system strength remediation scheme are not being complied with; and - (2) holds the reasonable opinion that the failure is impeding or will impede AEMO's ability to carry out its role in relation to power system security,